derekenos/collectionbuilder-sa_draft/README.md

 _TODO - does it ask to confirm yes?_

 Copy the username and passwords that are printed to the screen and keep them in a safe place.
 You will need the `elastic` user credentials for creating and manipulating the search index on this machine via the `Rakefile` tasks.

+_TODO - document how to create the `.../.elasticsearch/credentials` file_

 5. Generate an SSL certificate for HTTPS communication